 I was away for three nights on my first ‘girls’ holiday’ for eight years when my eldest’s first tooth fell out.
 This was no matter to take it to an Emergency dentist Perth, click here to read more about emergency dentist, because I knew it was just her teething process in progress.
 I was gutted and the Tooth Fairy’s visit was delayed a night.
-When she did visit, she felt guilty to have missed this first milestone and pushed the boat out with a special handwritten scroll, a personalised bracelet from Mallorca and a couple of quid.
+When she did visit, she felt guilty to have missed this first milestone and pushed the boat out with a special handwritten scroll, a personalized Unusual Silver Jewellery and a couple of quid.

 For the second tooth, the Tooth Fairy only remembered after midnight and wasn’t particularly discreet and then for the third tooth, she did remember her visit and to leave the money late Saturday night (well after wine o’clock had started), but forgot to take the tooth away until her husband mentioned it.
 Luckily tooth number four fell out two days after number three so that went a little smoother.